 As we mentioned above, Experts have come up with three main ways of harnessing tidal power.
 These ways are tidal barrages, tidal lagoons, and tidal turbines.
 In the following, we will elaborate on each of these systems with their diagrams to make it clear for you to understand what is exactly going on in these harnessing systems of tidal power.

 1. Tidal Energy Diagram: Barrages

 A Tidal Barrage is a Dam built across an Estuary or Bay to generate Electricity from the Flow of Tides.
-It works using the same principles that are used in the production of mainstream hydro powered electricity.
+It works using the same principles that are used in the production of mainstream hydro-powered electricity.
 Instead of damming water on one side like a conventional dam, a tidal barrage allows water to flow into a bay or river during high tide and releases the water during low tide.
 This is done by measuring the tidal flow and controlling the sluice gates at key times of the tidal cycle.
 Turbines are placed at these sluices to capture the energy as the water flows in and out.

-Actually, in this form of Tidal Power, a Barrage is built near the coast where water is collected during the periods of high tides.
-During low tide, the barrage allows the water from the reservoir to move towards the ocean or sea.
+Actually, in this form of Tidal Power, a Barrage is built near the coast where water is collected during periods of high tides.
+During low tide, the barrage allows the water from the reservoir to move toward the ocean or sea.
 The potential energy of the water at a higher level is converted to electricity using Turbines.

 2. Tidal Energy Diagram: Lagoons

 Tidal lagoons work in a similar way to tidal barrages by capturing a large volume of water behind a man-made structure which is then released to drive turbines and generate electricity.
 Unlike a barrage, where the structure spans an entire river estuary in a straight line, a tidal lagoon encloses an area of coastline with a high tidal range behind a breakwater, with a footprint carefully designed for the local environment.